MarisaKirisame/lambda_calculus/README.md

 Feature:
 ===================
- - A praser generator that can generate parser that can parse certain Combinatory Logic code (TMP)
+ - A parser generator that can generate parser that can parse certain Combinatory Logic code (TMP)
  - Parsers of BCKW and Iota using parser generator (TMP)
  - Church Numeral (TMP)
  - Church Numeral and Boolean logic Interface to C++ TMP code